BrianLi009/PhysicsCheck/README.md

 `run-subgraph-generation.sh`: a script that generate blocking clauses to block non-canonical representation of a graph

+`verify.sh`: verify all KS candidates satisfy the constraints

 `Pipeline`:

 dependencies: maplesat-ks, cadical, networkx, z3-solver, and march_cu from cube and conquer.
 Run dependency-setup.sh for dependency setup